 In particular, we publish ad hoc disclosures and corporate news on our website, as well as voting rights notifications and managers’ transactions notifications submitted to us, information on the shareholder structure, the current version of the Articles of Association and the financial calendar.

-The financial calendar includes the dates for key Company events, and can be accessed online at aktie.bvb.de/eng, under "Financial Calendar".
+The financial calendar includes the dates for key Company events, and can be accessed online at http://aktie.bvb.de/eng, under “Financial Calendar”.

 As in previous years, the Annual Press Conference on the “preliminary” figures of the previous financial year will be streamed live so that the general public may watch the conference online in real time.

-The previous year's Annual General Meeting was convened in due and proper form and held on 26 November 2018.
-In compliance with the German Corporate Governance Code, the reports and documents required by law were made available for inspection; these were given to the limited liability shareholders upon request and were published on the Company's website together with the agenda.
-The resolutions on all agenda items were approved, with votes in favour ranging between 98.40% and 99.97% of the votes cast.
+The previous year’s Annual General Meeting was convened in due and proper form and held in person on 21 November 2022.
+In compliance with the German Corporate Governance Code, the reports and documents required by law were made available for inspection; these were given to the limited liability shareholders upon request and were published on the Company’s website together with the agenda.
+The resolutions on all agenda items were approved, with votes in favour ranging between 88.82% and 99.98% of the votes cast.

 The next Annual General Meeting of Borussia Dortmund GmbH & Co.
-KGaA will take place on 25 November 2019 in Dortmund.
+KGaA is scheduled for 27 November 2023.

 The half-yearly and other interim financial reports shall be published at the intervals recommended in the Code.
 The Company will provide further details via ad hoc announcements.
 The consolidated financial statements, the Group management report and the interim financial reports are prepared in accordance with International Financial Reporting Standards (IFRSs) as adopted by the member states of the EU.
 The annual financial statements and management report of Borussia Dortmund GmbH & Co.
 KGaA were and will continue to be prepared in accordance with the provisions of the German Commercial Code (Handelsgesetzbuch, “HGB”) and the German Stock Corporation Act (Aktiengesetz, “AktG”).

-Our Company stands for more than "just" football and takes its corporate social responsibility into account.
+Our Company stands for more than “just” football and takes its corporate social responsibility into account.
 A first, voluntary sustainability report covered the 2016/2017 financial year, i.e. the period from 1 July 2016 to 30 June 2017, and was based on the Global Reporting Initiative (GRI) Standards (Core option).
-The sustainability reports for subsequent financial years (i.e. from the 2017/2018 financial year onwards) also contain a separate non-financial Group report in accordance with § 315b (3) HGB.
-The sustainability reports are published online at aktie.bvb.de/eng under "Corporate Governance", sub-heading "Sustainability Report".
+The sustainability reports for subsequent financial years (i.e., from the 2017/2018 financial year onwards) also contain a separate non-financial Group report in accordance with § 315b (3) HGB, and many of the aspects it covers and disclosures it contains also relate to compliance and risk management.
+The sustainability reports are published online at https://aktie.bvb.de/eng under “Corporate Governance”/“Sustainability Report”.

-Moreover, we publish analysts' recommendations and research studies on our website aktie.bvb.de/eng, under "BVB Share", sub-heading "Capital Market View", in order to facilitate communication with market participants.
+Moreover, we publish analysts’ recommendations and research studies on our website http://aktie.bvb.de/eng, under “BVB Share”/“Capital Market View”, in order to facilitate communication with market participants.

 A considerable number of publications on our website have been and will continue to be made available in English.

-The Notes to the financial statements and the management report contain disclosures on the remuneration of the general partner and the members of the Supervisory Board, and the Annual Report contains disclosures on the ownership of Company shares by the general partner and members of its management and by the members of the Supervisory Board.
-Due to the specific characteristics of the KGaA legal form, there exists no obligation to disclose the remuneration of individual Managing Directors of the general partner of the Company, Borussia Dortmund Geschäftsführungs-GmbH, as would normally be the case for the members of the executive boards of listed German stock corporations.
-Nonetheless, we have presented the remuneration of individual Managing Directors in the notes to the annual and consolidated financial statements on a voluntary basis.
+The notes to the annual and consolidated financial statements and the management report contain further disclosures on the remuneration of the general partner and the members of the Supervisory Board, and the Annual Report contains disclosures on the ownership of Company shares by the general partner and members of its management and by the members of the Supervisory Board.
+Due to the specific characteristics of the KGaA legal form, there is still no legal obligation to disclose the remuneration of individual Managing Directors of the general partner of the Company, Borussia Dortmund Geschäftsführungs-GmbH.
+Nonetheless, as referred to above, in the interest of transparency, we have presented the remuneration of individual Managing Directors in the notes to the annual and consolidated financial statements on a voluntary basis.